This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during shoulder manipulation?

 You will be given general anesthesia to keep you asleep and pain-free during your procedure.
-Tell him if you or any member of your family has ever had problems with anesthesia.
+Tell your healthcare provider if you or any member of your family has ever had problems with anesthesia.
 You may also receive an injection in your neck to numb your neck and shoulder areas.
 You will be on your back in the procedure room.
 Your healthcare provider will move your shoulder up and out, and then down and in.
 This will break up the scar tissue holding your shoulder in place.
 Your healthcare provider will make sure that your shoulder is moved through its entire range of motion.
 The movement will be repeated.
+Shoulder manipulation may be done with other procedures, such as arthroscopic capsular release.

 What can I expect after shoulder manipulation?